ag-sc/neodudes/README.md

 # NeoDUDES - A Compositional Question Answering System Using DUDES

+## Results

+The results and other files generated during the experiments from the paper can be found in `results/`.
+For further details please see the `README.md` there.

 ## Setup

 The easiest way to run the NeoDUDES question answering system is using Docker.
 Either run